 Article XIII: The website of CWAA at www.chinesewritersusa.org is dedicated to establishing an archive of literary works for senior members as well as publishing literary works of all the members.
 As long as the website is online, all the literary works will be available forever for all the readers all over the world.

 1. Website features various columns which include: About Us, Writers’ Works, Instant Topics, Monthly Highlights, CWAA Activities, Non-members Contribution and Links.
 In Writers’ Works, members will have the column under her or his name and publish their fiction, poetry, essays, plays, and other literary works.
 The Non-members Contribution is dedicated to non-members of CWAA, especially students and Chinese descendants and non-Chinese writers in the United States.
 The non-members do not need to pay the membership dues.
 A non-member who has published more than five literary works will be illegible to become a CWAA member when approved, thus having a personal column in Writers’ Works

 2. All members are responsible for their own works.
 CWAA website editors are only responsible for the CWAA Bylaws.
-Under normal circumstances, CWAA website editors will not make changes to members’ works, but reserve the right to reject the works that are contrary to the CWAA Bylaws (please refer to Members Information and Works Authorization on CWAA website.
+Once a piece of work is published in the “Writer’s Column”, it would give CWAA permission to forward it to other websites or use it for audiobooks (please refer to Members Information and Works Authorization on CWAA website).

 3. The website columns can be appropriately adjusted, but the overall style will remain unchanged.
 The URL of CWAA website will always be the same.
 The Board of Directors will maintain the integrity of the content published on the CWAA website.